dsapandora/ubuntu/README.md

 - `version` The version number to label this box with
 - `vsphere_username` The username to use when uploading a vsphere box
 - `vsphere_password` The password to use when uploading a vsphere box
+- 'UPLOAD_DIR' the default directory where newly created vagrant boxes should be uploaded to
 - `BOXES` the list of boxes to build e.g. "ubuntu1404 ubuntu1604"
 - `ATLAS_TOKEN` the atlas key for the nercceh account to use to register the boxes using atlas
 - `PACKER_ARGS` Any additional arguments which should be passed to packer.
 This can be useful if only one box type is required: